 Is There Perfect Life Insurance with Living Benefits

-In lieu of buying a stand alone long term care and/or critical illness insurance policy, which is always an option, we do like Columbus Life’s term with chronic and critical illness benefits primarily because of the extent of the predictable benefits they offer.
+In lieu of buying a stand alone long term care and/or critical illness insurance policy, which is always an option, we do like Columbus Life’s term with chronic and critical illness benefits primarily because they are the only carrier that offers a predictable benefit.

 Columbus Life also allows you to automatically convert to ANY of their permanent life insurance products (that also include chronic/critical benefits) at anytime up to your age 70.